mgreenberry/happy-hands/README.md

 [Back to content](#table-of-contents)
 ## Wireframes
-I undertook a number of steps to design this website.
-I have created a breakdown of some of the tasks completed each day in this [document](/assets/images/readme-images/website-design-steps)

 I have attached mock ups of the original ideas and final design ideas before I used Wireframes to create a prototype.
 These initial drawings and ideas are [here](/assests/images/readme-images/inital-ideas.pdf)

 I used Balsamiq to create my wireframes.
 I chose to do a mobile version first with the pages I wanted and then create a desktop version after.
 I did this as this was going to be the way I designed my website, mobile first.